andreivarga36/CurrencyConverterApp/README.md

     - Windows Forms: The GUI library used for creating the user interface.

     - System.Threading.Tasks: A namespace used for working with asynchronous tasks.

+    - XUnit: A testing framework for .NET used to create unit tests.

     - Code Analyzers: Microsoft.CodeAnalysis.NetAnalyzers, Roslynator.Analyzers, SonarAnalyzer.CSharp